iloaiza/Incoherent_density/README.md

 Code written by Ignacio Loaiza G. ignacio.loaiza@mail.utoronto.ca

-Used for generating all the data and figures in
+Used for generating all the data and figures in:

 [1] - I. Loaiza, A. F. Izmaylov, and P. Brumer.
 Computational approaches to efficient generation of the stationary state for incoherent light excitation.
 (Submitted)